Horstexplorer/WikipediaHarvester/README.md

 # WikipediaHarvester
-For saving wikipedia articles as text
+For saving wikipedia articles as plain text.